Dogville: Chapter NINE

-Chapter 9: "In which Dogville receives its awaited visit": The gangsters arrive, led by Grace's father.
+The gangsters arrive, led by Grace's father.
 Revealed as a mob boss's daughter, Grace initially resists his harsh worldview but, after introspection, condemns Dogville.
 She orders the town's annihilation: Vera must watch her children die unless she stifles tears, echoing her own torment.
 Dogville is razed, its residents massacred.
-Tom, applauding Grace's "illustration," is executed by her.
+Tom, applauding Grace's "illustration" is executed by her.
 Only the dog Moses—whose bone Grace once took—is spared.

 The credits roll over Jacob Holdt's stark photos of American poverty, set to "Young Americans" by David Bowie.

 Pilot

 Dogville: The Pilot was shot during 2001 in the pre-production phase to test whether the concept of chalk lines and sparse scenery would work.
 The 15-minute pilot film starred Danish actors Sidse Babett Knudsen (as Grace) and Nikolaj Lie Kaas (as Tom).
 Eventually Lars von Trier was happy with the overall results.
 Thus, he and the producers decided to move forward with the production of the feature film.
 The test pilot was never shown in public, but is featured on the second disc of the Dogville (2003) DVD, released in November 2003.